If you or a loved one struggle with opioid addiction, methadone treatment may be the right option for you.

 3. Dosages are Individualized

-It’s important to work with a methadone clinic when using it to get off of opioids.
+It’s important to work with a clinic when using methadone to stop taking opioids.
 One reason for this is that, at most clinics, each person receives an individualized dosage that is right for their needs.

 That dosage is calculated based on several factors, including how high their dose was when they were abusing drugs and the specific dosage that allows them to see the best results.